pizzadotdoggo/pizzadotdoggo/README.md

   <summary>☆Important!!☆</summary>

+  ★ Anyone 18 and over, please IWEC and please make your age known!!

   ★ I may not respond, but I will INT!
 Sometimes I prefer not to type!

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please be patient with me!
 Also due to this tone tags are apreciated!